MrProgs/ProjectEulerProblems/README.md

 # EulerProjectProblems
-My solutions to the problems found on EulerProject
+My solutions to the problems found on ProjectEuler